Book of Vile Darkness: Content and support

 Book of Vile Darkness introduced several new mechanics relating to evil in Dungeons & Dragons, including rules for drug use, demonic possession, torture, and ritual sacrifice.
-It introduced 18 new prestige classes (see List of prestige classes).
+It introduced 18 new prestige classes and two player character sub-races, Vashar and Jerren.
 Like most supplemental source books, it included new spells, feats, and magic items.
 Some, including corrupt spells and vile feats, introduced new mechanics supporting evil characters.
 Also included were several of the archdevils and demon lords, such as Asmodeus and Orcus, updated for the third edition.

 The cover art was created by Henry Higginbotham, with interior art by Daren Bader, Thomas Baxa, Matt Cavotta, Brian Despain, Jeff Easley, Scott Fischer, Lars Grant-West, Quinton Hoover, Jeremy Jarvis, Raven Mimura, Vinod Rams, Wayne Reynolds, David Roach, Richard Sardinha, Brian Snoddy, Arnie Swekel, and Anthony Waters.

 Wizards of the Coast provided additional support for the book through its website, including rules clarifications, details on additional archfiends, adaptations of Book of Vile Darkness content to epic levels, and even a screensaver.

 Monte Cook was asked about his concerns in determining the content of the book: "My primary concern was, 'What will Wizards of the Coast let me get away with?'
 The answer turned out to be 'pretty much anything.'
 I didn't push it as far as I could have, though, and that made some people happy and others disappointed.
 Ultimately, the content in the book is as vile as I'd want from a book."

 Reception

 Ken Gustafson of Silven Publishing authored a positive outlook.
-"Overall," Gustafson wrote in August 2003, "Book of Vile Darkness is quite possibly the best supplement that Wizards of the Coast has put out in recent memory."
+Gustafson wrote in August 2003, "Overall, Book of Vile Darkness is quite possibly the best supplement that Wizards of the Coast has put out in recent memory."